pgjdbc/pgjdbc/docs/documentation/head/connect.md

 ---

 With JDBC, a database is represented by a URL (Uniform Resource Locator).
-With PostgreSQL™, this takes one of the following forms:
+With PostgreSQL, this takes one of the following forms:

 * jdbc:postgresql:*`database`*
 * jdbc:postgresql:/